thomas-fossati/draft-psa-token/draft-tschofenig-rats-psa-token.md

 ### Freshness Model

-The PSA Token supports the freshness models for attestation Evidence based on nonces and epoch handles ({{Section 10.2 and Section 10.3 of RFC9334}}) using the `nonce` claim to convey the nonce or epoch handle supplied by the Verifier.
+The PSA token supports the freshness models for attestation Evidence based on nonces and epoch handles ({{Section 10.2 and Section 10.3 of RFC9334}}) using the `nonce` claim to convey the nonce or epoch handle supplied by the Verifier.
 No further assumption on the specific remote attestation protocol is made.